LaxarJS/laxar/README.md

 Make sure that your `PATH` includes the `.../node_modules/bin` directory.
 For additional information and troubleshooting, consult the documentation of `npm` and `grunt-init` respectively.

 ### Create a LaxarJS Application from Our Template

-The scaffolding tool `grunt-init` can now be used to create artifacts from the LaxarJS templates:
+The scaffolding tool `grunt-init` can now be used to create artifacts from the LaxarJS templates.
+When asked if you would like to create an example application, answer with *Yes*.

 ```sh
 mkdir tryout